sid1552/Netflix-Landing-Page/README.md

 ### Deployment

-To deploy the project, simply upload the files to a web server or hosting service.
+To deploy the project, simply upload the files to a web server or hosting service or go to this link https://sid1552.github.io/Netflix-Landing-Page/

 ## Built With